-OpenText Functional Testing for Developers and HeadSpin compete in the test automation category.
-OpenText seems to have the upper hand with its comprehensive feature set and enterprise focus.
+OpenText Functional Testing for Developers and HeadSpin are competitors in the software testing industry.
+While OpenText is praised for its comprehensive support, HeadSpin gains an upper hand with its innovative AV box testing feature and integrations.

 Headspin is a data science-driven Mobile APM platform that leverages an AI platform to combine global device infrastructure, test automation, machine learning-driven performance, and quality of experience analytics.
 HeadSpin was founded to answer the demand for a global testing, performance monitoring, and quality of experience (QoE) management platform to assist businesses in ensuring optimal digital experiences across mobile, audio, online, and video delivery channels.